tlswg/tls13-spec/draft-ietf-tls-tls13.md

   not padding or the inner content type byte) is counted.
 A server receiving more than max_early_data_size bytes of 0-RTT data SHOULD terminate the connection with an "unexpected_message" alert.
+  Note that servers that reject early data due to lack of cryptographic material will be unable to differentiate padding from content, so clients SHOULD NOT depend on being able to send large quantities of padding in early data records.
 {:br }

 Note that in principle it is possible to continue issuing new tickets